-We have created this how-to guide to answer all the typical questions you might have about the process involved, as well as local permitting and construction steps to fast track you on the path of prosperity.
+To begin, this how-to guide can answer the typical questions you might have about the process involved, and explain the permitting and construction steps to fast track you on the path of prosperity.

 Town Hall Contact Information